sporkupine/Paducah-Coffee-Site/README.md

 - - ~~put logo image into files~~
   - ~~use logo for icon~~
   - ~~figure out why logo file won't work for icon~~
+- - ~~Change Blog view so that blog homepage displays blog titles, dates, maybe a brief description.
+User can click on blog title and be taken to blog post.~~
+  - ~~Blog view works fine, but struggling to load individual blog posts.
+URL is updating properly, so I think I just need to watch Max do it again to see what I'm forgetting.~~

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.6.